andersonfreitas/opengl-boilerplate/README.md

 Then open the generated `Project.xcodeproj` project.

+### Building with Visual Studio

+CMake comes with a diverse options of [generators](http://www.cmake.org/cmake/help/v2.8.8/cmake.html#section_Generators).
+Use the CMake GUI on Windows to automatically create a project solution based on this project.

 ## Using a different dependency version

 If you want to use a different version of any dependency tracked as a submodule, you just need to checkout the desired version in the repository: